 The overall judgment of researchers is that people who try to time the market do not do well in the long run.
 I do not have any money in the TSP fund as I have not been a federal employee for some time.
 Objective observers of the financial management industry refer to the TSP fund as a “platinum” system that is much better than most private sector plans.
 As readers have pointed out, the TSP is not designed to be an account for frequent trading of funds.
 That philosophy is certainly underlying the proposal by the TSP to restrict frequent trading.

 There are some very bright people who buy and sell stocks for a living.
 Some of them sell newsletters.
 Some of these people have become very rich by selling advice or selling their stocks and other investments.
 As noted above, people like this who have been trying to time the market for a living for many years are not able to successfully move in and out of the market on a regular basis.
 Keep that in mind if you are tempted by your colleagues to try and time the market based on their advice–especially if their experience may be limited to investing in the Thrift Savings Plan during the recent bull market in which all of the funds have been going up for some time.
-(Check out the results for each fund by month and by year in the TSP Corner)

 While a more restrictive policy will not benefit some participants, it is likely to produce better returns for the majority of TSP participants who do not trade on a regular basis.
 That approach is paternalistic, as one reader commented.
 But keeping the TSP true to its original intent, and not changing the system into a vehicle that allows or encourages frequent trading in its accounts, is likely to save many federal employees a great deal of their retirement money in the long run.